Brahmanbaria Government College

 Brahmanbaria Government College is an educational institute of Brahmanbaria.
-The college is 200 yards east from Brahmanbaria Railway Station.
+The college is 400 metres east from Brahmanbaria Railway Station.
 This college is affiliated to National University, Bangladesh.

 Founding background

-In the 1939, the British troops took Feni College when it was started World War II.
+In the 1939, the British troops took Feni College when it was started during World War II.
 Then for some years Feni College was temporarily transferred from Feni to Brahmanbaria.
 At the end of the war, the college again went back to Feni.
 Brahmanbaria Government College was founded in 1948 on the infrastructure that Feni College left behind.